microsoft/vscode-docs/docs/remote/troubleshooting.md

 Some extensions use external node modules or custom code to launch a browser window.
 Unfortunately, this may cause the extension to launch the browser remotely instead of locally.

-**Resolution:** The extension can switch to using the `vscode.env.openExternal` API to resolve this problem.
+**Resolution:** The extension can use the `vscode.env.openExternal` API to resolve this problem.
 See the [extension author's guide](/api/advanced-topics/remote-extensions#opening-something-in-a-local-browser-or-application) for details.

 ### Clipboard does not work